 There are many commonly held myths about agile.
 Two of these myths are that agile projects don’t do any planning and that you can’t do agile on a fixed date project.
-On the other hand, organizations have customers they what to satisfy and operations to run.
+On the other hand, organizations have customers they want to satisfy and operations to run.
 And sometimes they feel a need for planning, and sometimes they face a fixed date.
 Can we simple neglect these feelings or must we exclude such projects from our Agile world?

 Valid requests for fixed date or mid-term planning